MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 6. Save by clicking **Update**.

 ## Publishing through the CLI
-Use the CLI as an easy way to integrate the App Center's store connection as part of your CI/CD setup, e.g., Jenkins or Go CI.
+Use the CLI as an easy way to integrate the App Center's store connection as part of your CI/CD setup, for example, Jenkins or Go CI.

 You'll need to establish a connection to the App Store before you can use the CLI and compile a compatible binary.